Supporting you to make the right decision for you

 At a glance

-- A guaranteed income for life for you and your spouse
+• A regular, guaranteed income for life

 Or, transfer your benefits away from the Scheme